 Customized respirator treatment

-In January 2015, a number of new appointments have started:
+1 February 2015, the following new appointments have started: